 You will receive detailed information about testing you need, including how to prepare and what to expect.
 If you have questions at any time about testing, please ask your doctor or other member of your healthcare team.

 By repeating these tests over time, your doctor can keep track of how your valve disease progresses and help you make treatment decisions.

-What treatments are available for patients with valve disease?
+What treatments are available?

 Treatments for valve disease include: